PHD Researcher

 The probability of Type I error is denoted by alpha, whil...read more

-Q2.
-What is RT-PCR and what is meant by RT?
+Q. What is RT-PCR and what does RT stand for?

 RT-PCR is a technique used to detect and measure RNA levels in a sample.
 RT stands for Reverse Transcription.